CO-OPBANK/selfonboarding_service/README.md

 3. Oracle

 #Running the application locally
 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the com.samdev.mulikevs.RolebasedJwtApplication class from your IDE.
+One way is to execute the main method in the com.coopbank.selfonboarding.SelfOnboardingApplication class from your IDE.

 Alternatively you can use the Spring Boot Maven plugin like so: